-This version of LuaTEX-ja no longer supports TEX Live 2012 (or older version), since LuaTEX binary and luaotfload is updated in TEX Live 2013.
+This version of LuaTEX-ja no longer supports TEX Live 2013 (or older version).
+If you want to use this version with TEX Live 2014, you have to build a development version of LuaTEX from its source.

-Now LuaTEX-ja is available from the following archive and distributions:
+Now LuaTEX-ja is available from CTAN (in the macros/luatex/generic/luatexja directory), and the following distributions:

-- CTAN (in the macros/luatex/generic/luatexja directory) - MiKTEX (in luatexja.tar.lzma); see the next subsection - TEX Live (in texmf-dist/tex/luatex/luatexja) - W32TEX (in luatexja.tar.xz)
+- MiKTEX (in luatexja.tar.lzma); see the next subsection - TEX Live (in texmf-dist/tex/luatex/luatexja) - $W32T_EX$ (in luatexja.tar.xz)